 Before I go into all the details I just want to address a few things:

-First off, this is a radical procedure.
+First off, this is an intense procedure.
 I’m essentially having a voluntary amputation.
 It sounds incredibly scary and…well, it is.
 It’s terribly scary.
 Josh and I have not taken this decision lightly.
 But my risk of getting breast cancer is so much higher than the general population that it doesn’t make sense for me to not get the surgery.
 Chances are, I’d end up getting a mastectomy someday anyway, but with the added bonus of chemo.
 (Tell her what she’s won Carl!)
 No thanks!!
 I know that a lot of you probably fall in the ‘why not just wait and see’ category.
 And that’s a totally valid decision; many women opt for monitoring.
 But I don’t want to have mammograms and MRIs every 6 months and I don’t want the stress of waiting for my results.
 I also don’t ever want cancer; even with the advances in medicine these days it’s not as simple as just having a few rounds of chemo and being done with it.
 The ladies in my BRCA facebook group who were diagnosed with cancer, because they did not have the luxury of prevention, consistently and aggressively admonish the rest of us to do all we can to prevent.
 Cancer is a beast and getting it is not an option for me.

 Josh and I don’t make decisions based on fear.
 Yes, this is scary; no, I will not let fear direct my steps.
 We are led by peace and logic and the Holy Spirit.